Nika Washington

-Nika "Neex" Washington (born August 24, 1991) is a goofy-footed American skateboarder from Inglewood, CA. Washington was featured in the all-female skate video "Quit Your Day Job."
+Nika "Neex" Washington (born August 24, 1991) is a goofy-footed American skateboarder from Inglewood, California.
+Washington was featured in the all-female skate video "Quit Your Day Job."

 Biography

 Skateboarding

 Washington began skating at 14 years.
 In 2016, she was featured in "Quit Your Day Job."
 In 2019, Washington placed first in the inaugural Women's Damn Am skateboard competition.